Captain Marvel (film): Plot

 They fly to Louisiana to meet former pilot Maria Rambeau, the last person to see Vers and Lawson alive.
 Rambeau and her daughter Monica reveal that Vers is Carol Danvers, who was once like family to them.
-Talos, arriving unarmed, explains that the Skrulls are refugees searching for a new home and that Lawson was Mar-Vell, a renegade Kree scientist helping them.
+Talos, arriving unarmed, says the Skrulls are refugees searching for a new home to escape the Kree's unjust war and Lawson was Mar-Vell, a renegade Kree scientist helping them.
 Talos plays a recovered blackbox recording from Lawson's jet, prompting Danvers to remember the crash: Yon-Rogg killed Mar-Vell to prevent her from destroying the engine before the Kree could recover it.
-Destroying the engine herself, Danvers absorbed the energy from the ensuing explosion, gaining powers but losing her memory.
+Danvers destroyed the engine herself and absorbed its energy, gaining powers but losing her memory.

-Danvers, Talos, Fury, and Rambeau locate Lawson's cloaked laboratory orbiting Earth, where Lawson hid several Skrulls, including Talos' family, and the Tesseract, the power source of Lawson's engine.
-There, Danvers is captured by Starforce and interfaces with the Supreme Intelligence.
-Danvers removes the Kree implant that suppressed her powers during their encounter, allowing her to reach her full potential.
+Danvers, Talos, Fury, and Rambeau locate Lawson's cloaked laboratory orbiting Earth, where Lawson hid several Skrulls, including Talos's family, and the Tesseract, the power source of Lawson's engine.
+Danvers is captured by Starforce and interfaces with the Supreme Intelligence.
+Danvers removes a Kree implant that has been suppressing her powers, allowing her to reach her full potential.
 In the subsequent battle, Fury retrieves Goose, who is revealed to be an alien Flerken.
 Goose swallows the Tesseract and scratches Fury, blinding his left eye.
 Danvers destroys a Kree bomber, forcing Kree officer Ronan the Accuser and his squadron to retreat.

 Danvers overpowers Yon-Rogg and sends him to Hala with a warning for the Supreme Intelligence.
 She then departs to help the Skrulls find a new homeworld, leaving Fury a modified pager to contact her in an emergency.
-Fury drafts an initiative to locate heroes like Danvers, naming it after her Air Force call sign, "Avenger".
-In a mid-credits scene, set in 2018, the activated pager is being monitored by the Avengers when Danvers appears looking for Fury.
+After experiencing extraterrestrial threats, Fury drafts an initiative to locate more heroes like Danvers, naming it after her Air Force call sign "Avenger".
+In a mid-credits scene set in 2018, the pager has been activated and is being monitored by the Avengers when Danvers appears looking for Fury.
 In a post-credits scene, Goose climbs onto Fury's desk and regurgitates the Tesseract.